Part I due by 11:59 p.m. on Tuesday, February 4, 2025

 8 points total; 2 pts. each part

-We will cover the material needed for this problem in lecture on Wednesday, September 11.
+We will finish the material needed for this problem in lecture on Wednesday, January 29.

 Relation R has attributes a, b and c.
-Relation S has attributes d, a, and b.
+Relation S has attributes a, b, and d.
 You are given the following instances of these relations:

 Relation R